-Rhinophyma is a skin disorder that causes the nose to become enlarged and bulbous.
-The nose may look red, swollen, and distorted.
+Rhinophyma is a skin disorder that causes the nose to become enlarged.
+Some other symptoms include lumpy, thickened skin and broken blood vessels.

 - enlarged pores

 At this point, the condition may obstruct the airways.
 Also, chronic infection often results because the fluid from the sebaceous glands thickens and can hold bacteria.

 Over time, the number of sebaceous glands and the changes in connective tissue increase, which can result in progressive deformity.

 In addition, there is a link with cancer.
 Basal cell carcinoma occurs in

 Primary features include:

 - papules — small, solid pimples that are usually inflamed but do not produce pus

 - broken or dilated blood vessels near the skin’s surface